 All aspiring social farmers must complete three days of Training for Practice provided by Social Farming Ireland.
-This includes online and inperson elements as well as peer learning at active social farms.
-It is usually scheduled once a year at various locations and you will be notified of upcoming dates once you register with us.
+This includes online and in-person elements as well as peer learning on an active social farm.
+It is usually scheduled once a year and you will be notified of upcoming dates once you register with us.
 Our training and ongoing support are provided free of charge.